sechshelme/Lazarus-OpenGL-3.3-Tutorial/17_-_Uniform_Buffer_Object_(UBO)/15_-_Mehrer_Shader_und_BindingPoint/readme.md

   end;

   Inc(m);
-  if m &gt; 1 then begin
+  if m > 1 then begin
     m := 0;
   end;
 end;